 In the ordinary course of business, the underwriters and/or their affiliates have engaged, or may in the future engage, in commercial banking or investment banking transactions with us and our affiliates for which they have received, and will in the future receive, customary compensation.
 Morgan Stanley Bank, N.A., an affiliate of Morgan Stanley & Co.
-LLC, holds a commitment under our \$1,000,000,000 unsecured revolving credit facility and may receive a portion of amounts to be repaid under this credit facility from time to time from the net proceeds of this offering.
-Additionally, Morgan Stanley Bank, N.A. acts as Administrative Agent under this credit facility.
+LLC, Bank of America, N.A., an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, Deutsche Bank Trust Company Americas, an affiliate of Deutsche Bank Securities Inc., JPMorgan Chase Bank, N.A., an affiliate of J.P.
+Morgan Securities LLC, UBS Loan Finance LLC, an affiliate of UBS Securities LLC, and Wells Fargo Bank, N.A., an affiliate of Wells Fargo Securities, LLC, each hold a commitment under our \$1,000,000,000 unsecured revolving credit facility and may receive a portion of amounts to be repaid under this credit facility from time to time from the net proceeds of this offering.
+Additionally, Morgan Stanley Bank, N.A. acts as a Documentation Agent, Bank of America, N.A. acts as Administrative Agent, Swing Lender and Issuing Bank, Deutsche Bank Trust Company Americas acts as a Documentation Agent, JPMorgan Chase Bank, N.A. acts as Syndication Agent, and Wells Fargo Bank, N.A. acts as a Documentation Agent and Syndication Agent, under this credit facility.
+In addition, the underwriters and their affiliates have provided, and may in the future provide, construction loans, letter of credit facilities and other credit-related arrangements to the Company.
 See "Use of Proceeds."